 Cause: The cause of this symptom is obvious.
 The kidneys that produce the urine are damaged, and therefore impact the way urine is processed.
 Out of all the kidney disease symptoms, this is one is probably the most common that I see in clinical practice.

 Symptom 2: Fatigue

 Feelings of constant fatigue, tiredness, drowsiness, and lethargy.

 Cause: There are numerous causes for this symptom:

 – Anemia: the kidneys produce the hormone EPO which is required to produce red blood cells.
 When the kidneys decrease in function, so too does the production of EPO.

-– Adrenal fatigue: The Kidneys And Adrenals Are ONE – Although technically they are not the same organ/gland they are structurally connected, the adrenals produce a hormone call aldosterone which increases the kidneys reabsorption of sodium and water (and elimination of potassium), and from an energetic stand point, are the same.
+– Adrenal fatigue: The Kidneys And Adrenals Are ONE – Although technically they are not the same organ/gland they are structurally connected.
+The adrenals produce a hormone called aldosterone which increases the kidneys’ reabsorption of sodium and water (and elimination of potassium), and from an energetic stand point, are the same.

 Symptom 3: Itching